CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WindowsXamlHost.md

     myHostControl.Name = "myWindowsXamlHostControl";

-    // Associate the Windows XAML host control with the UWP control. myHostControl.Child = myButton;
+    // Associate the Windows XAML host control with the UWP control.
+    // For Windows Forms applications, you might use this.Controls.Add(myHostControl);
+    myHostControl.Child = myButton;

     // Make the UWP control appear in the UI.